 UK Postage during the Christmas period

 I've always tried to dispatch as quickly as possible (usually within 24 hrs) and always use first class post where possible.
-I'm sure that I'll be able to continue with that right up until Christmas (For larger parcels such as wheels and looms, that does depend on Graham from Parcelforce being able to get his van to my door!)
+I'm sure that I'll be able to continue with that up until Christmas (For larger parcels such as wheels and looms, that does depend on the weather allowing Parcelforce to get their van to my door!)

 First class post (small parcels) is usually next-day, but even under normal circumstances there are no guarantees.
 During the Christmas shopping period, some parcels will be delivered quickly, some will inexplicably take longer than usual, especially if the weather is bad.